Love and Duty (1931 film): Remakes

-Love and Duty has been remade twice, in 1938 and 1955.
-The first was from the wartime Shanghai "Orphan Island" studio Xinhua Film Company, again directed by Bu Wancang, with Jin Yan reprising his earlier role and Yuan Meiyun in the role originally created by Ruan Lingyu.
-The second remake was by the Hong Kong Shaw Brothers Studio.
+Love and Duty has been remade two times since the original 1931 film.
+It was first remade in 1938 under the title Days of Love, Blood, and Tears (qing tian xuelei / 青天血淚).
+This remake was produced by the wartime Shanghai "Orphan Island" studio Xinhua Film Company, again directed by Bu Wancang, with Jin Yan reprising his earlier role of Tsu Yi and Yuan Meiyun in the role originally acted by Ruan Lingyu.
+The second remake was in 1955 by the Hong Kong Shaw Brothers Studio under the title Love and Obligation in English (lianai yu yiwu / 戀愛與義務).
 Both remakes were Mandarin dialect sound films.